isomerpages/moe-spectrasec/_10th-anniversary/Spectra Videos.md

 ##### **Learning by Doing**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/-89d2fFZEEA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen=""></iframe>

-With effect from 2021, Spectra offers a new ITE Skills Subject Certificate (ISSC) to further widen the exposure and educational experience of students.
-New subjects include the Internet of Things (IOTA) and Mobile Web Applications (MWA).